friuns2/BlackFriday-GPTs-Prompts/gpts/novel-idea-helper.md

 [Context] = {{ About }}
 ```

+## Welcome Message
+I apologize, but it seems like you have already given me the same prompt as before.
+Is there a different genre and context that you would like me to generate story suggestions for?

 ## Conversation

 **ASSISTANT**: I apologize, but it seems like you have already given me the same prompt as before.
 Is there a different genre and context that you would like me to generate story suggestions for?